Michelle Banfield, RPPManager of Growth & Development 705-739-4220, Ext. email@example.com

 To accommodate the production of cannabis for recreational purposes in addition to the existing permitted production of medical marihuana in the City of Barrie changes in a definition and in a permitted use table in the City’s Zoning By-law are being proposed as outlined below.

-There will be a presentation made by City Staff.
-The meeting will be open to members of the public to express any comments or feedback on the proposed amendment.
-Members of Council will be able to ask questions of clarification to City Staff.
-No decision is made at the Public Meeting.
+There was a presentation made by City Staff.
+The meeting was open to members of the public to express any comments or feedback on the proposed amendment.
+Members of Council were able to ask questions of clarification to City Staff.
+No decision was made at the Public Meeting.

-City Staff will take all of the comments received at the Public Meeting in addition to comments received before the public meeting and will make a recommendation to Council at a later date.
+City Staff took take all of the comments received at the Public Meeting in addition to comments received before the public meeting to make a recommendation to Council at a later date.

-Additional information can be obtained by contacting the staff member listed above or by visiting the Department of Planning on the ground floor of City Hall (Monday-Friday, 8:30am-4:30pm)
+Additional information can be obtained by contacting the below staff person or by visiting the Department of Planning on the ground floor of City Hall (Monday-Friday, 8:30am-4:30pm).

 The page you are attempting to view is not currently compatible